-Our goal is to engineer solutions to problems within the vastly complex and critically important eco-socio-economic-technical systems that are all fundamentally Complex Adaptive Systems of Systems (CASoS) with influence spanning local to regional to national to global scales.
-We deliver multi-faceted strategic design for risk mitigation that is robust to uncertainty.
+Our goal is to engineer solutions to problems within the vastly complex and critically important socio-economic-technical systems on which humanity depends.
+These systems are all fundamentally Complex Adaptive Systems of Systems (CASoS) whose influence spans local to global scales.

 We experiment with models before implementing strategies in a real system.
 Our ambitious but realistic goals for Complex Adaptive Systems models are that they be explanatory and that through experimentation and data collection a medium-level of confidence in their predictive capability can be developed.